hisxo/Wordlist/README.md

 # About

-This repo is just personnal wordlist that I created from my bug hunting.
+This repo is just a personnal wordlist that I created during my different bug hunting.